Google Tag Manager

 What is Google Tag Manager in measurement architecture?

-What will you get from this page?
+What will you find on this page?

-What breaks the Google Tag Manager signal?
+What breaks the optimization signal in Google Tag Manager?

-Example: incomplete signal
+Example: flawed signal

 Example: successful signal